Sshetty2/mlh-localhost-hackerlog/instructions/PCCommands.md

 * host:
 * port:

-3. Also, retrieve what your named your database.
+3. Also, retrieve what you named your database.
 You can find this by going to Resource Groups -> (The resource group you created today) -> Then noting the name of the Azure CosmosDB Account below:

 * database: